Summer’s lookin’ mighty dry, but we’re here to help you find some unexpected treasures.

 Which shows do you review?

-We don’t review shows that are direct sequels, shorts, or for young children.
-Anything not licensed and/or immediately available is off the table as well, though we do our best to offer premiere reviews for “Netflix jail” shows once they become legally available.
-That left the team with 22 titles over about two weeks.
-This season’s late entries—The Idaten Deities Know Only Peace, The Great Jahy Will Not Be Defeated!, and Fena: Pirate Princess—will be reviewed individually once they air and discussed on the seasonal podcasts.
+We don’t review shows that are direct sequels, shorts, or (generally) for young children.
+Anything not licensed and/or immediately available is off the table as well, though we do our best to offer premiere reviews for “Netflix jail” shows (such as Uncle from Another World) once they become legally available.
+Shows with late release dates such as The Maid I Hired Recently is Mysterious and FUUTO PI, will be reviewed separately.

 How do you write the reviews?

-Mercedez, Lizzie, Vrai, and Alex tackled the season together, with Chiaki popping in to pinch hit.
+Mercedez, Lizzie, Vrai, and Alex took an even split of shows this season, covering 28 series in two weeks.
 The titles were divided by each reviewer’s preferred workload and choice.
-Caitlin pitched in on the Anime News Network Preview Guide this season, so you can see her take on the new shows over there.
+Caitlin pitches in on the Anime News Network Preview Guide, so you can see her take on the new shows over there.

 Once we have more funding, we’d like to change our current model to provide a wider range of perspectives on more episodes.
 We’re a long way from that goal, but it’s been a personal wish of ours since launch and we hope to make it happen someday.